magnusarntzen/galaxypost/Integrative_meta-omics_in_Galaxy.md

 Integrative meta-omics in Galaxy
 ================================
+By Magnus Ø. Arntzen (Norwegian University of Life Sciences) and Bjoern Gruning (University of Freiburg)
 (This post is also available as a [poster](2020-JGI-Galaxy.pdf))

-Authors:
-- Magnus Ø. Arntzen (Norwegian University of Life Sciences)
-- Bjoern Gruning (University of Freiburg)
+Contributers:
+- Francesco Delogu
+- Praveen Kumar
+- Benoit Kunath

 **Abstract:**